Categories

 # DISTRO :=../lib_raspberry_armv7l

-• Finally start the executable in the same directory
+• Finally, once the compilation is complete, start the executable from the same directory

 The next example benchmarks the performance of Fade on your computer.